mdsufz/OrtSuite/README.md

 # System Requirements

-Resources for Ortsuite will vary depending on the amount of data being processed.
+Resources for Ortsuite1.0 will vary depending on the amount of data being processed.
 In the example provided (consisting of 7 reactions with 16 associated KEGG Ortholog identifiers), we used an Intel Core i5-6200U 2.3GHz with 4 cores and 16 Gb of RAM.
-OrtSuite officially supports only Linux OS.
+OrtSuite1.0 officially supports only Linux OS.